 We would like to hear your views on a potential new Masters in Sustainable Energy Management.
 Our survey will only take about 5 minutes to complete, and your answers will help inform the development of this exciting new programme.

-The minimum entry requirement is a UK 2:1 degree, or its international equivalent, in an engineering or geoscience subject, for example geology, geochemistry, or geophysics.
+A UK 2:1 honours degree, or its international equivalent, in an engineering or geosciences subject, for example geology, geochemistry, or geophysics.

 Check whether your international qualifications meet our general entry requirements:

 All applicants must have one of the following qualifications as evidence of their English language ability: